debuglevel/walkingdinner/README.md

 ### Services

-* `rest` is the main API backend.
+* `backend` is the main API backend.
 It stores data et cetera.
-* `angular` is the web fronted which talks to the `rest` service.
+* `angular` is the web fronted which talks to the `backend` service.
 * `planner` is a worker microservice to calculate routes and stuff.
-It's separated from `rest` because it might produce heavy loads and maybe should be scaled to multiple machines.
+It's separated from `backend` because it might produce heavy loads and maybe should be scaled to multiple machines.